 You can write off your automobile expenses for business purposes.
 Just keep records of the tolls you’ve paid as well as parking fees, gas oil, tires, insurance, registration fees, and depreciation (or lease payments) that can be attributed to the portion of your total miles driven for business purposes.
 But make sure it’s for an actual business purpose, such as driving to a business meeting or to meet with a client – commuting from home to work every day doesn’t count.

 As the price of gas rises, so do the cost of many other items we buy.
 The tax code is filled with little deductions that you can take advantage of every April, and every one of them helps us to lessen the pain at the pump.
 Resolving your tax debt is another way to lessen the pain in your wallet.
-If you owe more than $10,000 or have years of un-filed tax returns, our team can get you back on your feet and ease away some of the IRS’s bite.
+If you owe more than $10,000 or have years of un-filed tax returns, our team can get you back on your feet.
+We’ll ease away some of the IRS’s bite.

 Sign up for our newsletter and be the first to find out when exciting IRS news happens.
 Yes, exciting.
 We're really into taxes.